thomas10192/VulnMonitor/README.md

 Dependencies:
 ```
-# You will need the packages requests, openpyxl and python-dotenv
+# You will need the to install the packages requests, openpyxl and python-dotenv
 pip install requests openpyxl python-dotenv
 ```